- Service Details

 *If your organization requires signing of a confidentiality agreement, please contact us by email.

 As one of the leading omics industry company in the world!
 Creative Proteomics now is opening to provide proteomic analysis of post-translational modifications service for our customers.
-With over 8 years experience in the field of bioinformatics, we are willing to provide our customer the most outstanding service!
+With rich experience in the field of bioinformatics, we are willing to provide our customer the most outstanding service!
 Contact us for all the detailed information!

 Identification of serum biomarkers to predict pemetrexed/platinum chemotherapy efficacy for advanced lung adenocarcinoma patients by data-independent acquisition (DIA) mass spectrometry analysis with parallel reaction monitoring (PRM) verification.